 Happiness and Financial Literacy

-I made an important discovery: As I got older, I became happier when I became more financially secured.
-Financial literacy, the ability to understand and effectively apply various financial skills (investopedia), therefore, is a prerequisite to happiness.
+I made an important discovery: I became happier when I became more financially secured.
+(Not rich—not flauting material things—just feeling financially secure.)
+Financial literacy, the ability to understand and effectively apply various financial skills (investopedia) in essence contribute to happiness.

 The idea that financial security leads to happiness is supported by a Princeton study (2009) which found, “financial security, more than money alone, may be key to happiness” as the title of that article goes.
 Money might not be the answer to all of our problems—and it cannot, by itself, lead to happiness—but a sense of financial security does contribute to overall happiness.